vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 with resources from a different origin.
 Sometimes servers are configured to prevent this, and that results in a CORS error.

-Vipps only received the API requests over HTTPS, and has no way of detecting how the request was made on the caller side - it all looks the same.
+Vipps only receives the API requests over HTTPS, and has no way of detecting how the request was made on the caller side - it all looks the same.

 You can read more about CORS here: